apache/causeway-site/content/reference/services/ClockService.md

         }
     }

-You can then register this service - instead of the default `ClockService` - in the usual way within `isis.properties`
+You can then register this service in the usual way within `isis.properties`:

+    isis.services=...,\
+                  com.mycompany.myapp.NntpClockService,\
+                  ...

+Because this is a subclass of `ClockService` it will be used instead of the default implementation.